saifkhichi96/spinepose/README.md

 ---

 ## Abstract
-We introduce SpineTrack, the first comprehensive dataset dedicated to 2D spine pose estimation in unconstrained environments, addressing a critical gap in human pose analysis for sports and biomechanical applications.
-Existing pose datasets typically represent the spine with a single rigid segment, neglecting the detailed articulation required for precise analysis.
-To overcome this limitation, SpineTrack comprises two complementary components: SpineTrack-Real, a real-world dataset with high-fidelity spine annotations refined via an active learning pipeline, and SpineTrack-Unreal, a synthetic dataset generated using an Unreal Engine-based framework with accurate ground-truth labels.
-Additionally, we propose a novel biomechanical validation framework based on OpenSim to enforce anatomical consistency in the annotated keypoints.
-Complementing the dataset, our SpinePose model extends state-of-the-art body pose estimation networks through a teacher–student distillation approach and an anatomical regularization strategy, effectively incorporating detailed spine keypoints without sacrificing overall performance.
-Extensive experiments on standard benchmarks and sports-specific scenarios demonstrate that our approach significantly improves spine tracking accuracy while maintaining robust generalization.
+We present SpineTrack, the first comprehensive dataset for 2D spine pose estimation in unconstrained settings, addressing a crucial need in sports analytics, healthcare, and realistic animation.
+Existing pose datasets often simplify the spine to a single rigid segment, overlooking the nuanced articulation required for accurate motion analysis.
+In contrast, SpineTrack annotates nine detailed spinal keypoints across two complementary subsets: a synthetic set comprising 25k annotations created using Unreal Engine with biomechanical alignment through OpenSim, and a real-world set comprising over 33k annotations curated via an active learning pipeline that iteratively refines automated annotations with human feedback.
+This integrated approach ensures anatomically consistent labels at scale, even for challenging, in-the-wild images.
+We further introduce SpinePose, extending state-of-the-art body pose estimators using knowledge distillation and an anatomical regularization strategy to jointly predict body and spine keypoints.
+Our experiments in both general and sports-specific contexts validate the effectiveness of SpineTrack for precise spine pose estimation, establishing a robust foundation for future research in advanced biomechanical analysis and 3D spine reconstruction in the wild.

 ---